 Are restaurants open?

-Due to California Governor Gavin Newsom’s most recent orders, beginning July 1st, Ventura restaurants cannot offer in-restaurant dining.
-However many restaurants are offering outdoor dining, as well as delivery service and take out.
+Due to California Governor Gavin Newsom’s most recent orders, Ventura County restaurants cannot offer in-restaurant dining.
+However many restaurants are offering outdoor dining, as well as delivery service and take-out.
 Please check the individual restaurant websites to see how they are handling the most recent changes.
-Please see more on outdoor dining below.
+Please see more on outdoor dining below (under new and exciting news:)).

 Are retail stores open?

 Yes, most Ventura retailers are now open for in-store shopping; while also offering curbside pickup and online sales.
+Malls are now open at 25% capacity.
 More happy news, our own Ventura Visitors Center is now open Wednesday through Sunday from 10 am to 3 pm.
 We are closed to the public, for the moment, on Mondays and Tuesdays.
 But our online store is open 24/7 — and we are offering curbside purchase pickup, Wednesday through Sunday, again from 10 am to 3 pm.
 Have questions?
 Please call us at 805-641-1400!

 Are bars and wineries open?